What if you could go anywhere, do anything, and spend your time and your money any way you wanted?

 Back “home” in Ireland, in Paris, in Panama, and, yes, in the United States is our ever-evolving, ever-expanding global “family.”

 In each of the places where we’ve spent time, where we’ve been at home, we have made friends that have become permanent parts of our lives.
-We take them with us as we continue to move around this world.
+We carry them with us as we continue to move around this world.
+It’s our version of a moveable feast.

 I have no idea, but I can hardly wait to find out.